I have been meaning to write this for a while. This week I had a couple of conversations with people which finally gave me the impetus to write it

 So, and keeping your “why” in mind, I would like to invite you to think about what’s going to happen if you can’t support yourself and your family and earn a living out of it.

 Ultimately, if you can’t afford to earn a living out of your craft, chances are, you won’t be able to keep doing it.
+So your amazing service may disappear, and you won’t be able to serve your community anymore.
+That’s right.

 If you think about it this way: charging a reasonable fee isn’t selfish, it is something you owe it to your community so you can keep doing it.